When naming documents, use kebab-case to separate words to make your files more easily discoverable.

 MonthlyReport.docxBad Example: File name doesn't contain any separators between words

-As far as SharePoint search goes, this is actually a usable option.
+As far as search goes, using spaces is actually a usable option.
 What makes spaces less-preferable is the fact that the URL to this document will have those spaces escaped with the sequence %20.
-E.g. https://sharepoint/site/library/Monthly%2 0 Report.docx.
+E.g. https://sharepoint/site/library/Monthly%20Report.docx.
 URLs with escaped spaces are longer and less human-readable.